The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Rudiments of Machine-Learning

 where $\mathbf{w}$ is the normal vector to the hyperplane.
 Then we have that \begin{definition} {\bf Support vectors} are the points in the feature space lying closest to the hyperplane on either side which we denote as $\mathbf{x^{\pm}_i}$. \\ The {\bf margin} is the distance between these two vectors projected along the normal $\mathbf{w}$, \textit{i.e.},

-\end{definition} There is typically not a unique hyperplane we could choose to separate labelled points in the feature space, but the most optimal hyperplane is one which maximises the margin.
-This is because it is more desirable to have points lie as far from the separating plane as possible, as points close to the boundary could be easily misclassified.
-Note that condition defining a hyperplane (\ref{eq:hplane_def}) is not unique as a rescaling $\alpha(\mathbf{w \cdot x}+b)=0$ describes the same hyperplane.
-Thus we can rescale the normal vector such that $f(\mathbf{x^{\pm}_i})=\pm 1$ and the margin reduces to
+\end{definition} There is typically not a unique hyper-plane we could choose to separate labeled points in the feature space, but the most optimal hyper-plane is one which maximizes the margin.
+This is because it is more desirable to have points lie as far from the separating plane as possible, as points close to the boundary could be easily mis-classified.
+Note that condition defining a hyper-plane (\ref{eq:hplane_def}) is not unique as a re-scaling $\alpha(\mathbf{w \cdot x}+b)=0$ describes the same hyper-plane.
+Thus we can re-scale the normal vector such that $f(\mathbf{x^{\pm}_i})=\pm 1$ and the margin reduces to